fermitools/htvault-config/README.md

 PEER2FQDN=htvault3.fnal.gov
 ```

-It is recommended to put all 3 servers behind a load balancer or
+It is recommended to put all 3 servers behind a load balancer or DNS
-DNS round-robin, and set that value as CLUSTERFQDN, although it can
+round-robin, and set that value as CLUSTERFQDN, although it can be
-be tested by setting it to just one of the names.
-In the testing case
+tested by setting CLUSTERFQDN to one of the individual server names.
-in order to use one of the peers give its name as the vault server
+In the testing case in order to use one of the peers give its name as
-to htgettoken -a and give the cluster name as the --vaultalias option.
+the vault server address to htgettoken -a and give the cluster name as
+the --vaultalias option.

 The full configuration should only be set on the CLUSTERMASTER server.
 The other servers only need these 4 settings.
-They should each list
+They should each list the
-the other two servers as their peers, for example on htvault2:
+same CLUSTERFQDN and CLUSTERMASTER but set the other two servers as
+their peers, for example on htvault2:
 ```
 CLUSTERFQDN=htvault.fnal.gov
 CLUSTERMASTER=htvault1.fnal.gov